Poseidon: Arcadian myths

 At Phigalia Demeter had a sanctuary in a cavern and she was given the surname Melaina (black).
-The goddess was related to the black undeworld.
-In a similar myth Poseidon appears as horse and Demeter gives birth to a daughter whose name was not allowed to be told to the unitiated (At Lycosura her daughter was called Despoina).
-Demeter angry with Poseidon put on a black dressing and shut herself in the cavern.
-When the fruits of the earth were perished, Zeus sent the Moirai to Demeter who listened to them and led aside her wrath.
-In this cult we have traces of a very old cult of Demeter and Poseidon as deities of the underworld.
+The goddess was related to the black underworld.
+In a similar myth Poseidon appears as a horse and Demeter gives birth to a daughter whose name was not allowed to be told to the unitiated (At Lycosura her daughter was called Despoina).
+Demeter, angry with Poseidon, put on a black dressing and shut herself in the cavern.
+When the fruits of the earth were perished, Zeus sent the Moirai to Demeter who listened to them and put aside her wrath.
+There are traces of a very old cult of Demeter and Poseidon as deities of the underworld.

 Statue of Poseidon in Germany by Johann David Räntz and Lorenz Wilhelm Räntz (1760).

 In another Arcadian myth when Rhea had given birth to Poseidon, she told Cronus that she had given birth to a horse, and gave him a foal to swallow instead of the child.
-In the Homeric Hymn Demeter puts a dark mourning robe around her shoulders as a sign of her sorrow.
+In the Homeric Hymn to Demeter the goddess puts on a dark mourning robe around her shoulders as a sign of her sorrow.
 Demeter's mare-form was worshipped into historical times.
 The xoanon of Melaina at Phigalia shows how the local cult interpreted her, as goddess of nature.
 A Medusa type with a horse's head with snaky hair, holding a dove and a dolphin, probably representing her power over air and water.

 Boeotian myths

 The myth of Poseidon appearing as a horse and mating with Demeter was not localized in Arcadia.
 At Haliartos in Boeotia near Thebes Poseidon appears as stallion.
 He mates with Erinys near the spring of Tilpousa and she gives birth to the faboulous horse Arion.
 At Tilpusa we have a very old cult of the chthonic deities Erinys and Poseidon.
 The water-god Poseidon appears as a horse which seems to represent the water-spirit and Erinys is probably the personification of a revenging earth-spirit.
 From earlier times at Delphi Poseidon was joined in a religious union with the earth-goddess Ge.
 She is represented as a snake which is a form of the earth-spirit.

-In the Theogony of Hesiod Poseidon once slept with the monstrous Medousa near the mountain Helikon.
+In Hesiod's Theogony Poseidon once slept with the monstrous Medusa near the mountain Helikon.
 She conceived the winged horse Pegasus who sprang out of her body when Perseus cut off her head.
 Pegasus stuck the ground with his hoof and created the famous spring Hippocrene near Helikon.

 Praxidicai were female deities of judicial punishment worshipped in the region of Haliartos in the historical times.
-Ttheir origin is probably the same with Erinys.
+Their origin is probably the same with Erinys.
 Their images depicted only the heads of the goddesses probably a representation of the earth goddess emerging from the ground.
-Praxidice is and epithet of Persephone in the Orphic Hymn.
+Praxidice is an epithet of Persephone in the Orphic Hymns.
 Persephone is sometimes depicted with her head emerging from the ground.